nekStab/LightKrylov/paper/paper.md

 ```

 These type-bound procedures cover the basic operations on vectors: scalar-vector product, linear combination of two vectors, and the dot product.
 These operations are the essential building blocks required by Krylov algorithms.
-The signatures of these type-bound procedures follow, to the extent possible, the standard signatures of the corresponding BLAS functions for a more familiar use.
+Their signatures follow, to the extent possible, the BLAS standard for a more familiar use.
 For instance, the `abstract_axpby_rdp` interface reads

 ```fortran